bcgov/aps-infra-platform/documentation/how-to/self-issue-credentials.md

 GET /ds/api/v3/gateways/{gatewayId}/products
 Authorization: Bearer <token>
 ```

+This request requires `Namespace.Manage` access to the Gateway.
+A token with
+only `CredentialIssuer.Generate` cannot perform this lookup.

 See [Getting an access token](/how-to/prom-query.md#getting-an-access-token) for
 an example of generating a bearer token from Service Account credentials.